MarsonerLaura/MarsonerLaura/README.md

 ## About Me

 I am a recent Games Engineering graduate with a passion for developing games.
-I have been programming since 8 years and have experience programming in languages such as Java, C#, C++, Java, and Python as well as a strong understanding of the Unity engine.
+I have been programming since 8 years and have experience in programming languages such as Java, C#, and  C++ as well as a strong understanding of the Unity engine.
 I am eager to apply my skills to create engaging and immersive gameplay experiences.

 Throughout my studies, I gained a foundation in game development, including the design and implementation of gameplay systems such as AI, physics, UI, and audio.
 I am excited to continue learning and growing in this field, and I am constantly seeking new challenges to expand my skill set.